 WG on Governance

-Social and political change is a necessary precondition for the transformation to TWI2050.
-SDGs 16 and 17 address these conditions.
-In other words, peace, inclusive governance and institutions for cooperation are not only an objective but shall also enable the achievement of other SDGs (see figure 1).
-Although all SDGs reinforce or counteract each other in one or the other way (LeBlanc 2016; ICSU 2017), SDGs 16 and 17 differ from other goals: SDG 16 and 17 address structural change which usually takes a long time, up to decades.
+Next to technological innovations, transformations to sustainability require societal, political and institutional change.
+SDGs 16 and 17 address these innovations.
+In other words, peace, inclusive governance and institutions for cooperation are not only an objective but shall also enable the achievement of other SDGs.
+Although all SDGs reinforce or counteract each other in one or the other way, SDGs 16 and 17 differ from other goals: SDG 16 and 17 address structural change, which usually takes a long time, up to decades.
 In addition, SDG 16 refers to a type of change that can be abrupt and disruptive.
 For instance, societal conflict can easily and abruptly turn into war in societies under stress.
-The nature of SDG 16 and 17 thus comprises two challenges for scenario-building.
+The nature of SDG 16 and 17 thus comprises three challenges for scenario-building.
 First, building sound and robust theories must reflect political and societal change, which is often hard to predict.
 Second, building representative indicators is a challenge due to the complex nature of social and political phenomena.
-Second, it will be challenging to avoid problems of endogeneity.
+Third, it will be challenging to avoid problems of endogeneity.
 Given the limits of predicting societal and political change on a large scale, the Working Group will elaborate how case studies and qualitative methods can inform scenarios for the TWI2050.
 Finally, the Working Group aims at informing policy-making by looking at institutional preconditions for an integrated implementation of the SDGs (nexus thinking; polycentric governance).

 - Narrative: To contribute to narrative-building

-- Modelling: To integrate theories of social and political change in modelling scenarios and integrated assessment of TWI2050
+- Modelling: To integrate theories of societal and political change in modelling scenarios and integrated assessment of TWI2050

-- Target space: To propose representative indicators and associated target values with regard to peace, governance and social change, social cohesion (“safe space for societies”)
+- Target space: To propose representative indicators and associated target values with regard to peace, governance and societal change, social cohesion (“safe space for societies”)

-- Two workshops on Governance, theories of social change and modelling
+- Two interdisciplinary workshops on Governance, theories of social change and modelling

-- Contribution to indicator list for target space
+- Contribution to theory-building, narratives and indicator list for target space

-- Working paper or scientific publication on theoretical and methodological challenges of integrating social and political factors in modelling and case studies on governance of SDGs.
+- Publications on theoretical and methodological challenges of integrating social and political factors in modelling and case studies on governance of SDGs.